squid-cache/squid-cache.github.io/KnowledgeBase/CentOS.rst

 The above is not included in squid RPM but might be in other repos which I do not support.

-* troubleshooting SSL: first install the libs the see what happens.
+'''troubleshooting SSL''': first install the libs the see what happens.
 == Compiling ==

 {{{